Happy Tuesday/Wednesday Everyone!

 Hello and thank you so much for visiting my fundraising site: "Rod's Challenge For Children"!
 One of my favorite quotes is, "Be the change you wish to see in the world.".
 Mahatma Gandhi had this right.
 This webpage has information about how I plan to use my skills to help build better childhoods for kids who require medical technology to sustain life.
 Please take a couple of moments to educate yourself about possibly donating to my cause.

-to download the flyer and help promote this fundraiser.
-THE TARGET:
+Please CLICK HERE to download the flyer and help promote this fundraiser.

-.
+THE TARGET: I aim to raise $25,000 USD to support The Medically Fragile Children's Foundation of Northern California (MFCFNC).
+Donations accepted through this website will incur an automatic 5-7% processing fee, which is taken out for administrative costs by this hosting website.
 Note that 100% of the collected donations will go toward supporting the MFCFNC (field trips to concerts, games, etc; efforts to facilitate family visits; and general connection with childhood experiences).
 Travel, guide/registration, and fundraising-incidental fees are solely being covered through personal/private funding.
-THE CHALLENGE:

 In the summers of 2006 and 2007, I had the privilege of leading efforts to provide day-camp experiences for about 15 children, who resided in hospitals.
 In 2010, I spearheaded a group of about 12 hospital interdisciplinary team members, comprised of nurses, doctors, respiratory therapists, social workers, PT/OT/SLP's to pave the way for 8 children to spend the night at a camp, AWAY from the hospital.
 We even worked with an electrician and property manager to modify the cabin's electrical infrastructure to ensure that there was adequate, reliable power to support all of the medical equipment.
 The children had a blast engaging in programs with their counselors, peers, and nursing staff.
 Unfortunately, for 2 of these children, it would have been their first and only time to have spent the night outside the walls of a hospital...